SOSSubmodularity/Example-EC.1/README.md

 Contains the code for the revision of the paper Sum of Squares Submodularity.
+Default solver used is SCS.
+To use MOSEK, connect your lisence and set DEFAULT_SOLVER to Mosek.

 ## Launch notebooks